laravel/docs/responses.md

 <a name="file-responses"></a>
 ### File Responses

 The `file` method may be used to display a file, such as an image or PDF, directly in the user's browser instead of initiating a download.
-This method accepts the path to the file as its first argument and an array of headers as its second argument:
+This method accepts the absolute path to the file as its first argument and an array of headers as its second argument:

     return response()->file($pathToFile);